Our own Farmers and Fair Trading Market

 Follow the market on Twitter:

-From May 2015, the market will be held every Saturday, from 8.30am to 2pm, at the junction of Whiteladies Road and Apsley Road, BS8 2ST.
+The market is held every Saturday, from 8.30am to 2pm, at the junction of Whiteladies Road and Apsley Road, BS8 2ST.

 Local food markets may seem like quirky little ventures that are never going to make a difference.
 Surely they went out of fashion because supermarkets are more convenient – we’ll never turn that tide back so why bother?
 Well, at present most communities are helplessly dependant on ‘just in time’ deliveries of intensively farmed, overpackaged food flown half way round the globe before it gets to your plate.
 Once fuel scarcity and climate change start to impact on global productivity and prices, then energy-intensive food production and distribution will be less feasible, and it isn’t desirable now.